Belgian Browning Fabrique Nationale Model-1922 German Nazi WWII Pistol | Circa 1941-1944

 Condition

-Good overall condition with visible wartime markings and patina consistent with age.
-Barrel has been welded, rendering it permanently inoperable.
-Walnut grips show handling wear but remain intact.
+Good preserved condition with clear wartime markings and age-consistent patina.
+Barrel permanently welded (non-functional).
+Walnut grips show light wear but remain fully intact.
+No modern restoration noted.

 Dimensions (approximate)